bbcharlton/AnsibleTemplate/setup.md

       - github
 ```

 The playbook is what decided which roles you'll be applying to your servers.
 It's completeley modular, so if you want to add multiple server documents for your servers, simply just add the **server** role and refer to the section on its details above.
-Remember to only use the **github** role once for initialization.
-The rest can be ran however many times you need.

 ___